hahalulu/Grokking-the-Coding-Interview-Patterns/README.md

 - The time complexity of the above algorithm is `O(N)`, where `N` is the total number of nodes in the tree.
 This is due to the fact that we traverse each node once.
 - The space complexity of the above algorithm will be `O(N)` as we need to return a list containing the level order traversal.
 We will also need `O(N)` space for the queue.
 Since we can have a maximum of `N/2` nodes at any level (this could happen only at the lowest level), therefore we will need `O(N)` space to store them in the queue.

+# Depth First Search (DFS)

+This pattern is based on the Depth First Search (DFS) technique to traverse a tree.

+We will be using recursion (or we can also use a stack for the iterative approach) to keep track of all the previous (parent) nodes while traversing.
+This also means that the space complexity of the algorithm will be `O(H)`, where `‘H’` is the maximum height of the tree.